On social media, people want to connect with people — not companies. Likewise, people increasingly want to connect with stars — not teams.

 In the modern age, fans don’t just follow their favorite athletes to watch them play.
-Fans demand more; from relationships with athletes characterized by transparency to consistent communication and firm stances on social issues.
+Fans demand more; from transparent relationships with athletes, to exclusive merchandise, to firm stances on social issues.
+It’s only a matter of time before athletes start their own YouTube vlogs.
 In return, fans will support them beyond ticket sales by supporting off-the-court initiatives as well.

 If history is any indication, Naked Brands are inevitable.

 Writing in Understanding Media, Marshall McLuhan — universally regarded as the father of communications and media studies — wrote:

 “Societies have been shaped more by the nature of the media by which men communicate than by the content of the communication… All media works us over completely… and leaves no part of us untouched, unaffected, and unaltered.
 The medium is the message.”

 McLuhan observed that communications technologies shape the structure of society.
 We do not merely use technology — it reinvents us.